SchneemannDavid/clustering_project/README.md

 3. Statistical Testing is conducted on all relevant features to determine statistical significance \
 4. Summary includes key takeaways from all features explored \

+##### Clustering Exploration

+1. Goal is 3 distinct clusters \
+  a.
+  b.
+  c.
+2. Multiple questions will be asked for each cluster, exploring through visualizations, calling explore.py as needed \
+3. Summary includes key takeaways from all features explored \

 #### Modeling and Evaluate
 ##### Modules (model.py)